Patent Considerations for Autonomous Trucking Using Camera-Based Navigation

 Potential benefits are subject to insurer evaluation, real-world testing data, and regulatory validation, and may not result in direct premium reductions.

-Fleet Economics
+Fleet economics

 Camera-based systems can offer economic advantages in certain deployment scenarios.
 Tesla Semi's camera-first approach has influenced industry consideration of sensor strategy cost structures.